 Westbrook scores 41, Rockets beat Celtics 111-110 in OT

-Rockets Celtics BasketballBoston Celtics' Daniel Theis (27) and Houston Rockets' James Harden (13) battle for the rebound on a missed shot by Jaylen Brown as time runs out in overtime during an NBA basketball game in Boston, Saturday, Feb.
-29, 2020.
-The Rockets won 111-110.(AP Photo/Michael Dwyer)
+“We had a lot of attention on James Harden."
+Celtics guard Jaylen Brown said, "and we forgot about the other MVP over there.”

-BOSTON (AP) — Russell Westbrook scored 41 points and James Harden had 21, including a pair of free throws with 25 seconds left in overtime to give the Houston Rockets their sixth straight victory, a 111-110 win over the Boston Celtics on Saturday night.
+Russell Westbrook scored 41 points and Harden had 21, including a pair of free throws with 25 seconds left in overtime to give the Houston Rockets a 111-110 victory on Saturday night.

-Boston rallied from a four-point deficit in the final 20 seconds of regulation and sent the game to overtime on Jaylen Brown's 3-pointer at the buzzer.
+Boston rallied from a four-point deficit in the final 20 seconds of regulation and sent the game to overtime on Brown's 3-pointer at the buzzer after an intentionally missed free throw.
 The Celtics scored the first basket of the extra period and led 110-109 but did not score in the final 2:49 of the game, missing their last six shots.

+Harden, who averages almost 35 points, was held to nine points on 3-for-12 shooting over the final 29 minutes, going scoreless for all of the fourth quarter.
+Westbrook also had eight rebounds and five assists, scoring 18 in the second half and three more in overtime.

+“This is his first year as a Rocket.
+It's going to take some time and he's finally there,” Harden said.
+“You can have the confidence but not the ability.
+But he has both and that's what makes him so special.”

-Robert Covington added 16 points and 16 rebounds for the Rockets, who have won 10 of their last 12 games and beaten Boston five times in a row.
+Robert Covington added 16 points and 16 rebounds for the Rockets, who have won six straight and 10 of their last 12 while beating Boston five times in a row.

-Jayson Tatum had 32 points and 13 rebounds, Marcus Smart scored 26 points and Brown had 22.
+Jayson Tatum had 32 points and 13 rebounds, Marcus Smart scored 26 points and Brown had 22 for the Celtics.
 Daniel Theis had 15 rebounds for Boston, the last in the final seconds of overtime to set up a short baseline jumper that was released after the buzzer before harmlessly swishing through the net.

 The Celtics had won 14 of their previous 17 games and could have moved into a tie with Toronto atop the Atlantic Division with a win.